University of Southeast Norway

 PROGRAM TYPEISEP Exchange: undergraduate programs available for an academic year or a semester

 ISEP-Exchange for US students.

-Chance of PlacementISEP Exchange chance of placement for US students is generally Fair.
+Chance of PlacementISEP Exchange chance of placement for US students is Limited.

-ISEP Exchange chance of placement for I-to-I students is generally Fair.
+ISEP Exchange chance of placement for I-to-I students is Limited.

 For the most current chances of placement, see the Sites Open for Applications for US Students

 Program DatesFull Year: Mid-August to mid-June.